jonthulu/ah-sdk-angular/README.md

   }
 ```

+It is recommended that you set simpleRouting to false in your
+actionhero/config/servers/web.js config file to avoid superfluous
+model generation.

+### Install
 If you haven't used [Grunt](http://gruntjs.com/) before,
 be sure to check out the [Getting Started](http://gruntjs.com/getting-started)
 guide, as it explains how to create